J. Reuben Clark: College education and early career

 In 1890, at age 19 and with his father’s consent, Clark was taken to Salt Lake City to enter Latter-day Saints' University.
 Clark lived at the home of an aunt to save money, and he earned extremely high grades.
 The principal of the school was James E. Talmage, the foremost scholar and scientist in the LDS Church.
 Talmage hired Clark to be the assistant curator (and later, curator) for the Deseret Museum.
 It was a paid position and helped immensely to support Clark during his higher education.
-The curator position was also considered a mission and relieved Clark of being called to serve a formal full-time mission for the LDS Church.
+The curator position was also considered a mission and relieved Clark of being called to serve a formal full-time LDS Church mission.
 When Talmage was released as principal and called to create a new college for the LDS Church, he brought Clark with him as his chemistry lab assistant and clerk.
 While Clark would still curate at the museum, this helped Clark with his financial support and enabled him to finish six years of advanced schooling in four.
 Two of the years were intended to finish his unmet high school requirements.
 It was Talmage who called Clark "the greatest mind ever to leave Utah" and who encouraged him to attend an eastern university.

 In 1894, Clark entered the University of Utah.
-Clark lived frugally and was even able to partially support his father, who had been called to serve as a missionary in the church's Northern States Mission, then as the mission president.
+He lived frugally and was even able to partially support his father, who had been called to serve as a missionary in the church's Northern States Mission, then as the mission president.